Gebre Tasfa

 Gebre Tasfa better known as Gebre of Semien (Gabriel of Semien) (died May 1815) was the governor of Semien, Tsegede, Welkait and Wogera during the late 18th and early 19th century in Ethiopia.
 He held the title of Ras, and had an unusually long reign spanning 44 years during the tumultuous Zemene Mesafint when lords of each province and district continuously fought each other for supremacy.
 Ras Gebre was the primary backer of his son-in-law Emperor Tekle Giyorgis I claims to the throne.

 Ancestry

 Gebre's family originated from the Semien mountains and belonged to the Amhara people.
-Ras Gebre's forebearers, relatives and descendants even claimed Solomonic genealogy through a daughter of Emperor Susenyos.
+Ras Gebre's forebears, relatives and descendants even claimed Solomonic genealogy through a daughter of Emperor Susenyos.